dLCV Board Members

 Bolor Amarsanaa

 Bolor Amarsanaa is a Northern Virginia-based Certified Public Accountant.
 She holds a Master’s degree in Accounting and Finance.
 With over 10 years of professional experience, her journey has been guided by a passion for making a meaningful impact on the world, rooted in a background with organizations focused on natural resources, conservation, education, health, children’s rights, economic development, and shared prosperity in developing countries.
-Bolor brings diversity and breadth of experience to the DLCV Board, where she is committed to learning and actively contributing to the organization’s mission, fostering positive change, and creating a better future for individuals with disabilities.
+Bolor brings diversity and breadth of experience to the dLCV Board, where she is committed to learning and actively contributing to the organization’s mission, fostering positive change, and creating a better future for individuals with disabilities.

 Beyond her professional endeavors, Bolor volunteers with the State Society of CPAs and other non-profit organizations demonstrating dedication to community service, advocacy, and the advancement of professional standards.